iotaledger/identity.rs/bindings/wasm/README.md

 Here is an overview of the existing artifacts:

 * `identity_wasm`<br>
-  Exports the IdentityClient to Typescript using wasm-bindgen generated wasm bindings
+  Exports the IdentityClient to TypeScript using wasm-bindgen generated wasm bindings

 * `iota_interaction_ts`<br>
-  Imports Typescript IOTA Client SDK types using wasm-bindgen generated wasm bindings and implements identity_iota_interaction traits (among others, IotaClient and MoveCall traits) for wasm32 platforms.
+  Imports TypeScript IOTA Client SDK types using wasm-bindgen generated wasm bindings and implements identity_iota_interaction traits (among others, IotaClient and MoveCall traits) for wasm32 platforms.

 ## Building an Artifact